ARACOOOL/go-instabot/README.md

   Also, try to use hashtags related to your own account : if you are a portrait photographer and you suddenly start following a thousand #cats related accounts, I doubt it will bring you back a thousand new followers...

 Good luck getting new followers!

-### ⚠️ Reporting issues/PRs/license
-This is _very_ loosely maintained, as in, I'll _probably_ try and fix things if everything is broken, but I'm no longer working on it.
-Feel free to fork it though!